 - Improve accessibility and give more priority to people walking by raising the carriageway on streets with very narrow pavements and low traffic levels, including Carter Lane, Pageantmaster Court, Pilgrim Street, Blackfriars Lane and Ludgate Broadway.
-Where raising the carriageway is not possible or appropriate, junctions and crossing will be raised to pavement level. - Improve the public realm and the experience of spending time on streets by installing seating, SuD's or in ground planting and trees where space permits on Ludgate Broadway, Blackfriars Lane, St Andrew's Hill and Playhouse Yard and Waithman Street. - Install a public realm art intervention on the wall on Blackfriars Lane between Queen Victoria Street and Playhouse Yard. - Improve signage to make it easier to find the pedestrian lift on Pilgrim Street. - Refresh the planting and seating in the churchyard of St Anne Blackfriars and St Anne Blackfriars Ireland Yard. - Additional cycle parking on Blackfriars Lane and, Ludgate Broadway and cycle parking and dockless cycle and e-scooter hire parking on the eastern part of Carter Lane. - Extend the timed traffic restrictions for motor vehicles on Carter Lane to cover Ludgate Broadway. - Introduce additional restricted turns on Addle Hill, St Andrew's Hill and Dean's Court to reduce through traffic in the area. - Review and formalise on-street loading to support proposals to provide more space for people walking and public realm improvements.
+Where raising the carriageway is not possible or appropriate junctions and crossing will be raised to pavement level. - Improve the public realm and the experience of spending time on streets by installing seating, SuDS, planting and trees where space permits and installing feature lighting, for example on Ludgate Broadway, Blackfriars Lane, St Andrew's Hill and Playhouse Yard and Waithman Street. - Install seating on the platform over the railway at Apothecary Street. - Additional cycle parking on Blackfriars Lane and, Ludgate Broadway and cycle parking and dockless cycle and e-scooter hire parking on the eastern part of Carter Lane. - Extend the timed traffic restrictions for motor vehicles on Carter Lane to cover Ludgate Broadway.

+- Introduce additional restricted turns on Addle Hill, St Andrew's Hill and Dean's Court to reduce through traffic in the area. - Review and formalise on-street loading to support proposals to provide more space for people walking and public realm improvements.